Finn Hudson: Season 2

-At the beginning of the second season, Finn is still selfish and throws a tantrum at new student Sam Evans (Chord Overstreet), and makes nasty remarks about his mouth, makes fun of the new football coach, Shannon Beiste (Dot-Marie Jones), who briefly kicks him off the team for his nasty behavior.
-He continues more trouble by giving cheerleading coach Sue Sylvester a list of lies about her as revenge.
-He is eventually reinstated after an apology from Rachel Berry, and soon becomes quarterback again.
+At the beginning of the second season, Finn recruits new student Sam Evans (Chord Overstreet), who is also trying out for football, to join Glee.
+In an effort to help wheelchair bound Glee friend Artie Abrams (Kevin McHale) join the football team, Finn is misunderstood by new football coach Shannon Beiste (Dot-Marie Jones) to be making fun of her and she kicks him off the team.
+Sam makes the team and replaces Finn as quarterback, causing Finn to become jealous.
+Rachel is happy that Finn is not on the football team anymore, and when he tries to get back on the team, she gives him an ultimatum to choose her or football.
+Eventually she relents, and Finn is reinstated to the team and soon becomes quarterback again through the events of episode 3 "Grilled Cheesus".
+Bullying against Kurt has intensified, but Finn doesn't stand up for him, afraid of himself being bullied and that it may jeopardize his position as quarterback.
+When their parents marry, Finn uses his best man speech as an opportunity to apologize to Kurt, which begins a brotherly bond between the two.
 Rachel learns the truth about Finn sleeping with Santana.
-Hurt, she makes out with Puck to get even with Finn; this betrayal causes Finn to break up with her.
-The football team clinches a spot in the championship game, but animosity is running high between glee and non-glee members and harming the team's performance.
+Hurt, she makes out with Puck to get even with Finn; she confesses her betrayal which causes Finn to break up with her.

+The football team clinches a spot in the championship game, but animosity is running high between glee and the football team and harming the team's performance.
 In "The Sue Sylvester Shuffle", Coach Beiste and Will Schuester force the entire football team to join the glee club for a week to settle their differences and dispel their prejudices.
-After a promising start, the non-glee members quit the club and are kicked off the team; at the same time, Sue arranges to have the cheerleading Regionals rescheduled to conflict with the football championship to sabotage both Beiste and Will, whose glee club now has to do the halftime show.
-With the football team down to half strength and the glee club without its cheerleader members, football players Finn and Puck settle their differences; Puck convinces the non-glee football players to perform in the halftime show, which will also get them back on the team, while Finn convinces Quinn, Santana, and Brittany (Heather Morris) to quit the Cheerios and perform in the halftime show instead.
+After a promising start, the football team members eventually quit the club and as a result are banned from participating in the big game.
+At the same time, Sue arranges to have the cheerleading Regionals rescheduled to conflict with the football championship to sabotage both Beiste and Will, whose glee club now has to do the halftime show.
+With the football team down to half strength and the glee club without its cheerleader members, Finn again shows his strong leadership, settling his differences with Puck and having Puck convince the non-glee football players to perform in the halftime show, which will also get them back on the team, while Finn convinces Quinn, Santana, and Brittany (Heather Morris) to quit the Cheerios and support glee club by performing in the halftime show instead.
 The show is a great success, and the football team wins the championship game.